miekg/skydns2/README.md

     TODO(miek): ipv6 value here

 (Yes, the reverse of ip6 is not optimal.)
 If SkyDNS receives a PTR query it will check these paths and will return the contents.
-Note that these replies are sent with the AA (Authoritative Answer) bit off.
+Note that these replies are sent with the AA (Authoritative Answer) bit *off*.
 If nothing is found locally the query is forwarded to the local recursor (if so configured), otherwise SERVFAIL is returned.